Fractional Chern insulator states in an isolated flat band of zero Chern number: Introduction

-In this work, we present a numerical study to demonstrate the emergence of FCI in an isolated flat band of zero Chern number, a context that has not been considered relevant for fractional quantum Hall physics.
-The isolated flat band here is hosted by a fluxed anisotropic dice lattice, with anisotropy characterized by the factor $\eta \in [0,1]$ multiplied on the hopping amplitudes along one of the three directions, where $\eta=0$ corresponds to the disconnected-chains limit.
-For $\eta < 1$, all three bands have zero Chern number, and the middle one has exact flatness and is separated from adjacent band by a gap $\Delta \propto (1-\eta)^2$.
-While being topologically trivial, this flat band features an intriguing quantum geometry: the difference between the trace of quantum metric tensor and the Berry curvature equals a constant.
-We consider nearest-neighbor repulsion that is weak enough to ensure the isolated band limit is always satisfied, namely interaction with filled lower band can only introduce a tiny width to the flat band, but leaving its quantum geometry unchanged.
-At $2/3$ filling of the isolated flat band, our exact diagonalization (ED) calculations show unambiguous evidences for the FCI states, both from the many-body spectra, and from the computation of many-body Chern number that demonstrates a fractionally quantized Hall conductance of $e^2/3h$.
-The $1/3$ quantized Hall conductance at $2/3$ filling with only 3-fold ground state degeneracy on torus suggests that band-folding Hall crystal scenario is not relevant here.
-The anisotropy of the lattice is manifested in the development of FCI states with the increase of lattice size, whereas for all $5 \times 6$ clusters with different orientations of anisotropy direction, the nontrivial many-body Chern number are obtained.
-With the decrease of $\eta$ towards the disconnected-chains limit, the FCI undergoes a topological phase transition to an inter-chain charge density wave (CDW).
-Lastly, we reveal a coordinating role of the quantum geometry with the tiny dispersion acquired from interaction with lower filled band, necessary for FCI to emerge.
+In this work, we present a comprehensive study to demonstrate the evidence of FCI in an isolated flat band of zero Chern number, a context that has not been considered relevant for fractional quantum Hall physics.
+The $C=0$ isolated flat band is hosted by an anisotropic fluxed dice lattice, with the hopping anisotropy characterized by the factor $\eta \in [0,1]$ multiplied on the hopping amplitudes along one of the three directions, where $\eta=0$ corresponds to the limit of disconnected chains.
+For $\eta < 1$, all three bands have zero Chern number, and the middle one has exact flatness and is separated from the adjacent lower dispersive band by a gap $\Delta \propto (1-\eta)^2$.
+We focus on the regime where the top most dispersive band is far detuned and virtually irrelevant, such that the dice lattice can reduce to a two-band honeycomb lattice with up to third nearest-neighbor hopping.
+The quantum geometry of the isolated flat band has the following feature: quantum metric and Berry curvature both have a sharp peak at the $\Gamma$ point, while in the rest of the BZ the quantum geometry mimics that of the lowest Landau level.